 - Keep an open mind – be prepared to succeed, it’s going to happen if you believe it.

-Good luck and feel free to ask if you need to – my business includes training clients to manage their WordPress websites and social media.
-I love helping business owners navigate the minefield of technology and feel empowered to develop their business presence online.
+Good luck and feel free to ask if you need to – I love helping business owners navigate the minefield of technology and feel empowered to develop their business presence online.

 Photo credit: amanda tipton